terrytaylorbiz/portfolio/README.md

 I setup SC, QC, and the synchronizer in a VM on my own laptop.
 I then created example synchronization configurations and documented in detail.
 I tagged Framemaker text so that I could create a release and internal version of the document from the same source files.

 #### The results
-- The release version is 02_scqc_install_config_RELEASE.pdf.
+- 01_cit_doc_processes.pdf describes how I converted a very complex doc project that was run on a VM in Paris to work on a local machine
-- I used the internal version 03_scqc_install_config_TRAINING.pdf to demonstrate synchronizer installation/configuration at HP.
+- 02_scqc_install_config_RELEASE.pdf is a release version for end customers.
-- I also wrote 01_cit_doc_processes.pdf.
-This doc describes how I converted a very complex doc project that was run on a VM in Paris to work on a local machine
+- 03_scqc_install_config_TRAINING.pdf was used to demonstrate synchronizer installation/configuration at HP.

 ### 41_fw.pdf, 42_afw.pdf, 43_pfw.pdf, 44_obf.pdf, 45_fwj.pdf